-Blacklock Home & Auto Supply Services at 11 a. m.
-Saturday before the second Sunday.
-Services at 10:30 a. m.
-Sunday.
-Elder L M. Handley preaches Here are some of the many services we are able to - WHEEL ALIGNING and BALANCING Buy, Sell, Rent, Lease or Exchange It Through . . .
-The Times Want Ads amerspring Mattresses -We are now able to fill all orders for innerspring mattresses.
+Buy, Sell, Rent, Lease or Exchange It Through . . .
+The Times Want Ads Innerspring Mattresses -We are now able to fill all orders for innerspring mattresses.
 There's none better at any price.
 Also plenty of tick ing in stock for any kind of mattress you need.
-Home Fur-niture Co. and Matress Factory 2-tfc FOR -Polio Insurance EE J. C. HARPHAM urance, Loan, Real Estate FOR SALE-2,000 bundles of hegari with good heads. •7 cents per bundle.
+Home Furniture Co. and Matress Factory FOR Polio Insurance SEE J. C. HARPHAM Insurance, Loan, Real Estate FOR SALE-2,000 bundles of hegari with good heads. •7 cents per bundle.
 Five miles north, on Rhineland road, on John Michalik place.
-Frank KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
+Frank 21-2tp Lopez.
+KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
 Munday Truck & Tractor Co.
 32-tfc.
 FOR YOUR-Merle Norman Cosmetics, see Mrs. A. E. Richmond at Richmond Jewelry Store, Munday, Texas.
 Used Tractors and Machinery One F-20 Farmall tractor with 2-row equipment.
 3 F-12 Farmall tractors with 2-row equipment.
 Also a nice selection of used International and John Deere one-ways, in all sizes.
 1950 model diesel M tractor.
-Good as new and priced to sell.
-1949 International self-propelled combine, and one 1950 International self-propelled combine.
+Good as new and priced 1949 International self-propelled combine, and one 1950 International self-propelled combine.
 A-1 shape.
-Used Cars and Trucks 1950 Chevrolet deluxe, large radio, plastic seat cov ers.
+Used Cars and Trucks 1950 Chevrolet deluxe, large radio, plastic seat covers.
 Good as new.
 1937 Ford tudor.
-Priced to One 1942 Chevrolet 2-door 1949 Chrysler New Yorker door.
+Priced to One 1942 Chevrolet 2-door sedan.

+1949 Chrysler New Yorker 4 door.
 Five new tires.
-Demonstrator COME IN-WE WILL TRY TO TRADE!
+Demonstrator.
+COME IN-WE WILL TRY TO TRADE!

-Prudential
+Prudential FARM

 LOANS

-Low Interest J Long Term
+Low Interest Long Term

-Fair Appraisal Prompt Service
+Fair Appraisal

+Prompt Services

 J. C. Harpham

-Insurance, Real Briate

-And Leans MUNDAY, TEXAS
+Insurance, Real Estate And Loans MUNDAY, TEXAS

-Authorized Mortgage Loan So-licitor For The Prudential In-surance Company of America.
+Authorized Mortgage Loan Solicitor For The Prudential Insurance Company of America,

-FOR SALE-6-room house with garage apartment.
-Mrs. Tiny

-FOR --
+FOR

 Polio Insurance SEE J. C. HARPHAM Insurance, Loans, Real Estate

-FOR SALE-Two new house in Goree, being completed this week.
-A 2-bedroom stuoco on pavement with garage and breezeway, and one 3 blocks off pavement, two bedrooms with 105 siding.
-Moderne in everyway.
-Virgil Edwards Goree, Texas.
+FOR SALE-Two new houses in Goree, being completed this week.
+A 2-bedroom stucco on pavement with garage and breezeway, and one 3 blocks off pavement, two bedrooms with 105 siding.
+Modern in everyway.
+Virgil Edwards

 RADIO REPAIRS-Bring us your radios for repairs.
-We repair any make or model, giving you prompt service Strickland's Radio Service,
+We repair any make or model, giving you prompt service.
+Strickland's Radio Service.

-16-tfc ADDING MACHINE - Paper Good stock now on hand at The
+ADDING MACHINE - Paper Good stock now on hand at The Times Office.

-Times Office.
-FOR SALE-40-acre farm in Pease River Valley, west of Well improved, irrigation well, 10 acres alfalfa.
+FOR SALE-40-acre farm in Pease River Valley, west of Vernon.
+Well improved, irrigation well, 10 acres alfalfa.
 Would consider cash lease.
-Tom Martin, phone
+Tom Martin, phone 324-R, Munday.

 WASHING and EXPERT LUBRICATION

-Complete wheel aligning d balancing.
+Complete wheel aligning and balancing.

 Munday Auto Co.
 Joel Massey, Serv.
 Mgr.
+PHONE 274